tygerbytes/docker-phonegap-android/README.md

 ```

-Run the included `simulate-azure.sh`, which starts the container and runs the above commands on it, then drops you in an interactive bash shell running as vsts_azpcontainer.
+**TIP**: This repo includes a script called `simulate-azure.sh`, which starts the container and runs the above commands on it, then drops you in an interactive bash shell running as **vsts_azpcontainer**.
+Just clone this repo and run the script.

 ## Credits